GREG LINDSAY

 Autonomous Everything

 THE ROBOTS ARE COMING – not to steal your job, but to invent entirely new ones.
-Recent advances in artificial intelligence such as OpenAI’s ChatGPT coupled with automation point toward an increasingly autonomous world in which agency and personality is embedded in thinking machines.
+Recent advances in artificial intelligence such as OpenAI’s ChatGPT coupled with automation point toward an increasingly autonomous world in which agency and personality is embedded in nearly everything.
 Autonomy will not only transform how and why we work, but also how we think, discover, decide, and even deceive ourselves.

-What we imagine and produce will take strange new twists and turns as AI increasingly predict, suggest and convince us do it.
-In this wide-ranging and eye-opening talk on the promise and perils of AI, Greg Lindsay explores how autonomy is already upending society, and what we can learn from organizations such as NATO, the U.S. military, and the Secret Service about what to do about it.
+What we imagine and produce will take strange new turns as AI increasingly predicts, suggests and convinces us to do it.
+In this wide-ranging and eye-opening talk, Greg Lindsay explores how autonomy is already upending society, and what we can learn from organizations such as NATO, the U.S. military, and the Secret Service about what to do about it.

 REPORT –